-FuShiRui Precision Industry (JinCheng) Co., Ltd. Its ultimate controller is the same as that of Group Triple Win Technology (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group Champ Tech Optical (Foshan) Corporation Its ultimate controller is the same as that of Group Foxcavity Precision Industry (ShenZhen) Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Fertile Plan International Logistics Co., Ltd. Its ultimate controller is the same as that of Group JUSDA INTERNATIONAL LIMITED Its ultimate controller is the same as that of Group ZEITEC Semiconductor Co., Ltd. Its ultimate controller is the same as that of Group GDS Software(Shenzhen)Co.,Ltd. Its ultimate controller is the same as that of Group Shenzhen Fugui Precision Industry Co.,Ltd Its ultimate controller is the same as that of Group
+Shenzhen Fertile Plan International Logistics Co., Ltd. Its ultimate controller is the same as that of Group JUSDA INTERNATIONAL LIMITED Its ultimate controller is the same as that of Group ZEITEC Semiconductor Co., Ltd. Its ultimate controller is the same as that of Group Shenzhen Fugui Precision Industry Co.,Ltd Its ultimate controller is the same as that of Group FUTAIJIE SCIENCE&TECHNOLOGY DEVELOPMENT (SHENZHEN) CO.,LTD Its ultimate controller is the same as that of Group Shenzhen Yuzhan Precision Technology Co.,Ltd. Its ultimate controller is the same as that of Group Sharp Corporation Other related parties Zhen Ding Tech.
+Other related parties Champ Tech Optical (Foshan) Corporation Other related parties